joepv/wi-fi-watermeter-quickapp/README.md

 View the included comprehensive manual for detailed installation instructions.

-> English and Dutch installation instructions are included!
+> English installation instructions are included!

 ### Wi-Fi Water Meter installation

-Perform the physical installation of the Wi-Fi Water Meter and and configure the device in the HomeWizard Energy app.
+Perform the [physical installation](https://helpdesk.homewizard.com/en/articles/6336999-how-to-install-the-wi-fi-watermeter) of the Wi-Fi Water Meter and and configure the device in the HomeWizard Energy app.

 #### Activate the local API on the Water Meter